 Cold War Bunker Hike in Canmore Alberta

-Apparently this was built during the Cold War to house important documents for the Canadian Government in case of disaster.
-Construction for this project started in 1969 but ended before it was completed.
-At this time we can’t find any information on why they stopped construction.
+The cave was built during the Cold War to house important documents for the Canadian Government in case of disaster.
+Construction for this project started in 1969 but ended before it was completed due to moisture in the cave.
+Damp environments and sensitive documents don’t mix well, I guess!

 The caves go further back than we expected so we highly recommend bringing a couple of flashlights to explore.
 We used our cell phone lights but having flashlights would have been better.

 This trail is easy to do and can be done in all seasons.
 It is a 4km hike with slight elevation at the end but I would say it is a relatively easy hike for most families.
-You can see more details on the hike on AllTrails here.
+You can see more details about the hike and check the latest trail reports on AllTrails.

 To get to the trailhead: